-If you want to take out an Islamic mortgage, you can use an Islamic mortgage calculator to give you an idea of what your monthly payments could be.
+If you want an Islamic mortgage, you can use an Islamic mortgage calculator.
+This will give you an idea of what your monthly payments could be.

 Al Rayan Bank is an Islamic bank with branches in the UK.
 They have an Islamic mortgage calculator on their website.¹

 To get an estimate you’ll need to enter the: